 There is no law stopping you from clearing ice and snow.
-If an accident happened, it is highly unlikely that you would be sued as long as you are careful and use your common sense.
-Make sure you don't make the pavement more dangerous!
+If an accident happened, it is highly unlikely that you would be sued.
+Just be careful and use your common sense.
+Make sure you do not make the pavement more dangerous!

-- Start early.
-It's much easier to clear fresh snow compared to compacted snow and ice that people have walked on.
+- start early.
+It is much easier to clear fresh snow compared to compacted snow and ice that people have walked on.

-- Don't use hot water.
+- do not use hot water.
 It will melt the snow, but may replace it with dangerous black ice.

-- Think about where you are going to put the shovelled snow.
-Make sure it doesn't block paths or places where melted snow and ice can drain.
+- think where you will put the snow you clear.
+Make sure it does not block paths or places where melted snow and ice can drain.

-- Make a path down the middle of the area you are clearing.
-You'll have somewhere safer to walk while you work.
+- make a path down the middle of the area you are clearing.
+You will have somewhere safer to walk while you work.